Fiona

 Philomena was supposed to get married but he left her at the altar.
 This was 1954.
 And so she was sent back to Ireland, to Castlepollard Mother and Baby Home.

-She had to stay there for 50 days after her baby was taken away to be adopted.
+Mum was adopted when she was two years old.
 No sign of consent, no paperwork, no nothing.
 They never got to see each other again.

-I like that Philomena was rebellious enough to get that picture.
-I think I’ve inherited a bit of that.
+I like that she was rebellious enough to do that.
+I think I’ve inherited a bit of that spirit.

-And it affected my mum, too, even though she was only a baby.
+It affected Mum, too.
 As a little girl, she would have these memory releases - visions of nuns and hearing a voice saying ‘I love you’.
 She didn’t know what they were.

 Paperwork is everywhere, but it’s all locked away.
 You get different papers depending on which data protection officer you get on which day.
 There’s a machine-like bureaucracy to it; a coldness.